 Establish a regulatory framework for an EU single payment market

 Set the groundwork for more efficient payment systems in the EU

-Why are EMIs such a Break Through?
+Why are E money accounts / Electronic Money companies such a Break Through?

 With the European banking world going through a period of change we are seeing the emergence of new competition in the market like non-banking finance businesses, Fintech companies, financial institutions, start-ups and existing large technology businesses entering the financial industry all offering alternative finance solutions to bank customers.
 These new alternatives are drawing customers away from traditional banks with options that most conventional banks don’t offer or are not able to offer to the same standard with their old systems.
 This presents a challenge to conventional European banks.